OpenAddressesUK/theodolite/app/views/static/mission.md

 Addresses are part of our everyday lives.
 They are where we live, work and visit, connecting us to local communities and services we rely on.
 There is a hidden complexity and cost in the process of locating addresses, entering addresses online, and  accessing an accurate address list.
 We’re here to change this, to make things simpler and better.

+#### What we are creating

-Together with a growing network of contributors we’re building the nation’s first free and open address list, available for anyone to use and share as open data.
+Together with a growing network of contributors we’re building the nation’s first free and open address list.
+A list that is available for anyone to use and share as open data and which is maintained collaboratively.

-We’re creating accessible services that meet the needs of the public sector, organisations and most importantly, meet the needs of the people and communities who live and work at UK addresses.
-Since launching our Alpha services in January 2015 we have begun to unlock the full potential of an open address list.
-We have seen heightened demand amongst local authorities, organisations and people; we have shaped our services as a response to their valuable feedback.
+We’re creating services that will improve the way we use addresses.
+Services that meet the needs of service providers and most importantly, meet the needs of the people and communities who live and work at UK addresses.

+Since launching our Alpha services in January 2015 we have begun to unlock the full potential to improve addresses in the UK.
+We have seen wide interest amongst local authorities, organisations and people; we have shaped our services as a response to their valuable feedback.

+Open Addresses will provide high quality data and services that are both affordable and sustainable.
+It will make UK address data better for everyone.

+#### The problem we are solving and the benefits we create

-Address services available today can be expensive to use, many organisations simply can’t afford them.
+Address services available today can be expensive to use: many organisations, particularly smaller ones, simply can’t afford them.

 Meanwhile the quality is inconsistent, it can take months to make new addresses visible leaving [the people who live or work there unable to get the services they need](https://alpha.openaddressesuk.org/blog/2015/02/09/living-breathing-problem).

-Open Addresses will provide high quality data that is both affordable and sustainable.
-It will make UK address data better for everyone.
+Solving these problems will create [many benefits](/get-involved/sponsors#benefits) - for both now and the future.
+It's time to bring addresses into the digital age.

 #### Building an open and collaborative culture